Mushroom-Daemon/doks/content/writing/writing_tips/writing_tips.md

 Writing is done in chunks of 33 minutes and 33 seconds.
 During that time, you write, or think about what you know about the assignment.
 You *focus* on the task at hand, whether that's writing faster than the Gingerbread Man runs or doing market research or focusing on what you know before the emotional outpouring.

 What you *don't* do is fuck around with your phone, or reply to slack messages, or look at your to-do list or think about or do *anything* other than the task at hand.
 This will likely require some training.
+You must completely eliminate distractions.

 The focus muscles need to be strengthened.
 This will likely tire you out in the beginning.
 That's okay.
 You're getting stronger, more effective.
 You're learning how to *work*&mdash;the most important part of being creative.
 (Everybody's got ideas, it's execution that counts.)
 So that's the deal.
 If the timer is still going, you're still focused on the task at hand.